belle2/basf2/online_book/fundamentals/hep_analyses.rst

 tracking detectors, called tracks.
 There are mainly two parts of tracking

 Track finding
-  Find patterns in the hit clusters in the tracking detectors that look like they could be from one particle flying through the detector.
+  Find patterns in the hits or hit clusters in the tracking detectors that look like they could be from a particle flying through the detector.

 .. _fig:reconstruction-trackfinding: